-Observational and modeling studies of the equatorial mixed layer heat balance have demonstrated the importance of vertical turbulent mixing for generating seasonal cooling of SST in the equatorial Atlantic (Foltz et al., 2003; Peter et al., 2006).
-Progress has been made identifying processes 430 responsible for the seasonal cycle of vertical turbulent mixing such as shear from the background currents, intraseasonal tropical instability waves and wind-driven waves, and the diurnal cycle in the mixed layer (Foltz et al., 2003; Giordani et al., 2013; Hummels et al., 2013; Jouanno et al., 2011; Wenegrat and McPhaden, 2015; Scannell and McPhaden, 2018).
-Away from the equator, surface heat 435 fluxes play a more dominant role (Nobre et al., 2012; Cintra et al., 2015; Foltz et al., 2013, 2018; Nogueira Neto et al., 2018).
+the equator, surface heat fluxes play a more dominant role (Nobre et al., 2012; Foltz et al., 2013, 2018; Cintra et al., 2015; Nogueira Neto et al., 2018).
 However, there remain significant seasonal variations in the heat budget residuals (i.e., changes in mixed layer heat content that cannot be explained by the net surface heat flux) at some off-equatorial locations, implying that vertical mixing and other processes may be important (Figure 6; Foltz et al., 2018).
-The residuals are particularly large in eastern upwelling regions, consistent with previous studies (Foltz et al. 2013; Faye et al. 2015; Scannell and McPhaden, 440 2018).
+The residuals are particularly large in eastern upwelling regions, consistent with previous studies (Foltz et al., 2013; Fave et al., 2015; Scannell and McPhaden, 2018).
 Outside of upwelling regions, there is evidence that near-inertial wave-induced mixing can have a significant impact on SST (Jochum et al., 2013).
 There is debate about the impact of salinity stratification on vertical mixing and SST in the Amazon-Orinoco River plume region of the northwestern tropical Atlantic (Balaguru et al., 2012; Hernandez et al., 2016).
-An ongoing challenge is 445 to correctly represent ocean-wave-atmosphere coupling, which is important because of its impacts on turbulent heat and momentum fluxes (Belcher et al., 2012; Reichel et al., 2016; Aijaz et al., 2017; Stoney et al., 2017; Bruneau et al., 2018; Qiao et al., 2018).
+An ongoing challenge is to correctly represent ocean-waveatmosphere coupling, which is important because of its impacts on turbulent heat and momentum fluxes (Belcher et al., 2012;

+Qiao et al., 2016; Reichl et al., 2016; Aijaz et al., 2017; Stoney et al., 2017; Bruneau et al., 2018).
 The parameterizations used in coupled climate and hurricane forecast models often have not been confirmed by observations.
-Uncertainties remain in large part because of very few long time series (one year or longer) of vertical mixing and its driving forces (e.g., current shear, temperature and salinity stratification) at off-equatorial locations.
-450
+Uncertainties remain in large part because of very few long time series (one year or longer) of vertical mixing and its driving forces (e.g., current shear, temperature and salinity stratification) at offequatorial locations.

-One major difference between the mixed layer heat and salinity budgets is that for the salinity budget, horizontal advection is generally much more important (Foltz and McPhaden, 2008; Da-Allada et al.,

-2013; Camara et al., 2015; Da-Allada et al., 2017).
+One major difference between the mixed layer heat and salinity budgets is that for the salinity budget, horizontal advection is generally much more important (Foltz and McPhaden, 2008; Da-Allada et al., 2013, 2017; Camara et al., 2015).
 This is due to multiple factors, including stronger spatial gradients of the surface freshwater flux due to precipitation and river outflow and the fact that sea surface salinity (SSS) anomalies are not damped by the atmosphere, in contrast to SST anomalies.
 On interannual timescales, there is some evidence that changes in ocean circulation dominate in the western tropical Atlantic (Coles et al., 2013; Foltz et al., 2015).
-However, interannual variations in Amazon outflow can also contribute (Zeng et al., 2008).
-The balance between ocean dynamics and changes in Amazon discharge is still not well understood.
-For example, the Amazon plume covered less area during the Amazon flood year of 2012 than in 2011 (Grodsky et al., 2014).
+However,